hfeiss/campingreservations/README.md

 For most queries, 35% of the data is removed for either formating or nulls.
 For sorting by `FacilityZIP`, an unfortunate 60% is removed due to nulls, but typically at least 1 million rows remain in each year's data.

 # Conclusions
-<a name="backtoconclusion"></a>

 ## Distance Traveled vs. Number of Nights

 This analysis found no direct correlation between the average distance traveled<sup>[1](#myfootnote1)</sup> and number of nights one stays at a facility.
-In almost every year, the standard deviation of the averages is greater than the mean itself.
+In almost every year, the standard deviation of the averages is greater than the mean itself<a name="backtoconclusion">.</a>

 The power of this test is reduced by reservations made to/from Alaska and Hawaii where the distances are inherently larger than other states.
 Computation time did not allow for excluding these states as outliers.